How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 1. It allows everyone to work towards a common ideal.

-A good nonprofit vision statement is also a ‘limiter’, helping rule out certain opportunities that do not ultimately contribute to the organizational vision.
+A good nonprofit vision statement is also a ‘limiter’, helping rule out certain opportunities which do not ultimately contribute to the organizational vision.

 2. It inspires and motivates.